nechnotick/neo_namane/README.md

 - **Location:** Johannesburg, South Africa

 ## Education
+- MSc in Physics (Observational Astrophysics)
+  - University: Rhodes University
+  - Year: 2024
+  - Abstract: This study is aimed at being an overview and investigation of the behaviour and morphol- ogy of radio quiet (RQ) active galactic nuclei (AGN) in the radio and optical/near-infrared (NIR) bands.
+It is hoped that a concise description of the relation that exists between accretion activity and star formation (SF) will be achieved through utilization of multi- wavelength astronomy analysis.
+This analysis includes the processing of data acquired from the MeerKAT International GHz Tiered Extragalactic Exploration survey (MIGHTEE), the Southern African Large Telescope (SALT), the Hyper Suprime Camera (HSC) mounted on the Subaru telescope and the VISTA telescope.
+In this thesis, several targets were observed using SALT spectroscopy, but a redshift of only one of them was obtained.
+Lastly, it was established that for the sample of RQ AGN studied, the AGN contribute a large fraction of the radio emission observed.
 - MSc in Physics (Theoretical Cosmology)
   - University: North West University
   - Year: 2019